added infos

 (3) Withdrawal From the Périers Area

-A few days after the defensive victory, of the 6.FR in the Sèves sector strong American bomber formations, totaling about two thousand planes, attacked about noon the area on the right of the 2.SS-PD and west of St Lo.
-This raid lasted almost two hours including the approach formation and the return flight, the latter over the sector of the 6.FR, the air attack being concentrated on the sector of the 14.FR.
-It provided an enormous impressive picture.
-One or two hours later the commander of the 6.FR inquired by telephone how this bombing attack, the heaviest thus far, had affected the 2.SS-PD.
+A few days after the defensive victory of the 6.FR in the Sèves sector, strong American bomber formations, totaling about two thousand planes, attacked about noon the area on the right of the 2.SS-PD and west of St Lo.
+This raid lasted almost two hours, including the approach formation and the return flight, the latter over the sector of the 6.FR, the air attack being concentrated on the sector of the 14.FR.
+It provided an enormous, impressive picture.
+One or two hours later, the commander of the 6.FR inquired by telephone how this bombing attack, the heaviest thus far, had affected the 2.SS-PD.
 The reply was completely reassuring.
-He was informed that the forces in the forward line had been struck only lightly by the area bombing which had been concentrated on the rear area occupied quite sparsely by combat trains; only a few artillery positions had been hit, though telephone communications had been disrupted to a considerable degree.
+He was informed that the forces in the forward line had been struck only lightly by the area bombing, which had been concentrated on the rear area occupied quite sparsely by combat trains; only a few artillery positions had been hit, though telephone communications had been disrupted to a considerable degree.

-The commander of the 6.FR was all the more surprised when, on the afternoon of the same or the next day, the regimental adjutant was summoned to the division where he was given the following instructions and orientation concerning the situations: ‘Americans have effected a breakthrough in the sectors of the 5.FD and the Panzer Lehr Division.
+The commander of the 6.FR was all the more surprised when, on the afternoon of the same or the next day, the regimental adjutant was summoned to the division where he was given the following instructions and orientation concerning the situation: ‘Americans have effected a breakthrough in the sectors of the 5.FD and the Panzer Lehr Division.
 The front has collapsed in these sectors.
-American tanks have crossed the Périers – St Lo road and advancing via Marigny, are approaching the St Lo – Coutances road.
+American tanks have crossed the Périers – St Lo road and, advancing via Marigny, are approaching the St Lo – Coutances road.
 The 2.SS-PD will accordingly fall back this very night to a reconnoitered position south of Périers, near St Sauveur-Lendelin.
 The 6.FR will be committed at the northern edge and west of St Sauveur-Lendelin, with its greatest strength along the Périers – Coutances road.

-The withdrawal of the regiment to St Sauveur-Lendelin was affected without enemy interference.
+The withdrawal of the regiment to St Sauveur-Lendelin was effected without enemy interference.
 The 16.Company, which had in the meantime been brought up to a strength of one hundred men by new replacements and men taken from other battalions, was instructed by the regiment to occupy the positions in the Sèves sector.
 It was to feign greater than actual strength and to fall back southward to the new positions of the regiment only after enemy pressure, while constantly maintaining contact with the enemy.

 Fallschirmjäger with an MG-42, Normandy, 1944 (Bundesarchiv)

-76 / 100 SEO Score
+74 / 100 SEO Score

 Buy Me A Coffee